 The army was usually preceded by Cavalry, which was present (or needed to be present!) to some degree on all sides of the army.
 Its greatest concentrations were in areas nearest to the expected locations of the enemy and to the areas where the army needed suitable forces of guards (ie. around the wagons).
 The Cavalry possessed its own artillery, which gave it greater firepower.
 This enabled the Cavalry to fight more effectively, for longer periods of time, in engagements with the enemy.
 When the enemy was encountered, the Cavalry spread the alarm to the rest of the army.

-Behind the Cavalry, preceding the remainder of the army, were infantry Skirmishers (often referred to as Sharpshooters).
-Similar to guards in camp, the Skirmishers were deployed in dispersed order, and were well away from the main body of the army in order to keep a lookout for enemy forces and to give sufficient alarm.
-The Skirmishers in advance, and in the same route taken by the army, were often known as the Advance Guards.
+Behind the Cavalry were infantry Skirmishers (often referred to as Sharpshooters).
+Similar to guards in camp, the Skirmishers were deployed in dispersed order, and were well to the front in order to keep a lookout for enemy forces and to give sufficient alarm.
 Skirmishers were also out at one or both sides of the army and were known as Flankers.
 If the enemy appeared at a flank, the Flankers became the advanced skirmish line for the army.
 Skirmishers were also sometimes deployed at the rear of the army, to keep watch in case the enemy somehow appeared in that direction.

 For the infantry, two Companies of each infantry Regiment, other than the Color Company, were designated the Skirmisher Companies.
 When not detailed as Skirmishers, or after they were driven-in or recalled, these Companies regrouped into line of battle and rejoined their Regiment.
 If occasions called for it, entire Regiments, not just two Companies of each, were detailed as Skirmishers.

 Next in the line of march was the Regiment’s supply wagons.
 Each wagon was covered by a canopy of canvas, and was pulled by a team of six mules and driven by one mule driver.
 Each wagon also had a toolbox under the front seat, a feed trough (for the mules) that hung from the rear, and buckets for water and axle grease that hung near the back wheels.
-The supply wagons carried fodder for the mule teams and officers’ horses, clothing, tools like axes and picks, officers’ baggage, extra rations and ammunition, medical supplies, and any other impedimenta thought necessary by the officers.
+The supply wagons carried fodder for the mule teams and officers’ horses, large shelters like Sibley or A Tents if used, clothing, tools like axes and picks, officers’ baggage, extra rations and ammunition, medical supplies, and any other impedimenta thought necessary by the officers.
 The men needed to carry their own baggage on their persons though, early in the War, there were often enough wagons for transportation of knapsacks at times.

 The number of wagons per Regiment varied during the War.
-Several were allowed at first, which dropped to between three and six by mid-War, to even one or none in the last year.
+Several were allowed at first (probably 10 or more, as at least 1 per Company was acceptable), which dropped to between three and six by mid-War, to even one or none in the last year.
 Some crafty officers managed to keep more wagons than were allowable under the regulations, however.

 In the absence of wagons, the army used mules with supplies strapped onto their backs.
 Mules were excellent beasts of burden, at least when they behaved.
 The mules were again led by Mule Drivers, one per mule if possible